m4b0/m4b0.github.io/quotes/index.md

 We all have twenty-four hour days.” <br />
 ~ Zig Ziglar

-➠ “When in doubt, just take the next small step” <br />
+➠ “When in doubt, just take the next small step.” <br />
 ~ Paulo Coelho

-➠ "While we teach, we learn" ~ Seneca
+➠ "While we teach, we learn." <br />
+~ Seneca

+➠ "Patience, persistence and perspiration make an unbeatable combination for success.” <br />
+~ Napoleon Hill

 ➠ "The difficult we do immediately; <br />
 the impossible takes a little longer"